Game-Warriors/StateMachineDomain/README.md

 The state machine system has variant and multiply usage among the project businesses, so may every logic will require its own state machine. each state machine just has one active state. overall, the best practice for state machine is may transient or per scope instance. the state machine library has three main abstractions.

 1.  __StateMachineSystem:__ The main Implementation of system, which is States container, update the current state and check its transitions condition to switch to transition target state when the transition condition was met.
+    * OnStateChanged: This is an event callback which is triggered when system change states, the first argument state is old state and second is new state.

+    * CurrentState: The current state that already update and running in state machine.

     * AddState: Adding new state to state container. the related transitions from this state to another state should pass when adding.